 Natural Gas Regulator Sizing and Effects of Altitude

 How does altitude affect gas regulator sizing?
-When sizing an Itron natural gas regulator, we need to consider are six factors needed to be considered to select the most suitable regulator for your application; including location to adjust for the effects of altitude.
+When sizing a natural gas regulator, we need to consider six factors to select the most suitable regulator for the application, including location to adjust for the effects of altitude.

 Types of Regulators

 - Appliance regulators control the gas pressure to an appliance.

-- Line gas regulators are located on a gas line between a service regulator and an appliance regulator on a gas line.
+- Line gas regulators are on a gas line between a service regulator and an appliance regulator on a gas line.